Favorite Albums of 2018

 01 Nov 2017

-but they feel like a lot of fun.
-I've come back to this album A LOT this year and it's the
+present in the mix and is often found riffing right alongside the guitars.
+I'm no drummer so I have difficulty describing the drums (maybe bombastic?), but they feel like a lot of fun.
+I've come back to this album A LOT this year and it's the reason I made an exception to

+allow for albums from the end of 2017 to make this list.
 Sadly, I don't speak japanese so a lot of the vocal themes are lost on me.
-But despite the
+But despite the language barrier, I still love this album.

 favorite track(s): Track 1, Track 3, Track 8